taoshidev/proprietary-trading-network/docs/miner.md

 The consistency penalty is meant to discourage miners who cannot deliver consistent performance over each 30 day period.
 To fully mitigate penalties associated with consistency, your miner should achieve the following metrics:
 - Minimum of 18 days of open positions, of any volume.
-- Your portfolio value in one period should represent over 50% of your total portfolio value change over the prior 30 days.
-If your portfolio value increases sharply and decreases back towards 1, the value change in one period may exceed your total portvolio value change and you are likely to experience a large penalty due to consistency.
+- Your portfolio value change in any single six-hour checkpoint period should not exceed 50% of the total portfolio value change over the previous 30 days.
+If your portfolio value increases sharply and decreases back towards a total return of 1.0, the value change in one period may exceed your total portfolio value change and you are likely to experience a large penalty due to consistency.

 The drawdown penalty is meant to both discourage miners from taking too much drawdown and benefit miners with low drawdown.
 To do this, the drawdown penalty is defined as 1 / MDD of the miner.
 This enables miners with low risk tolerance to be competitive with higher risk miners.
 Between 0.25% MDD and 1.5% MDD the drawdown penalty is only designed to normalize the returns of your miner relative to the risk.
 We apply a penalty below 0.25% MDD and above 1.5%, with the upper penalty linearly tapering to 0 as it gets closer to 5% MDD.